Saiyan/silverstripe-smtp/README.md

 ## Requirements
 SilverStripe 2.3+
+Composer

 ## Installation
 1. Extract the ``silverstripe-smtp`` folder into the top level of your site and rename it to ``smtp``
+2. install dependencies with ``composer install ``
-2. Without any configuration, the module is going to connect to the mail server on localhost without authentication
+3. Without any configuration, the module is going to connect to the mail server on localhost without authentication
-3. If you want to fall back to the classic mailer without uninstalling the module: Edit ``smtp/_config.php`` and comment out the ``set_mailer`` statement
+4. If you want to fall back to the classic mailer without uninstalling the module: Edit ``smtp/_config.php`` and comment out the ``set_mailer`` statement

 ## Configuration